 How do I value a partner's share in a privately-held S corp?

-Opinions expressed by Entrepreneur contributors are their own.This is a very important question and one that involves a significant amount of analysis as you want to recognize the full value of your portion of the company.
+There are only two partners in the business.This is a very important question and one that involves a significant amount of analysis as you want to recognize the full value of your portion of the company.

 To reach a specific valuation, you need to analyze the company's core financial metrics and compare it to the industry.
 The valuation metrics used for similar public companies would be a great place to start as well as the metrics used for similar private companies that have been sold.